 First, build a killer website.
 Make sure your site is user-friendly, responsive, and highly informative.
 It should be easy to navigate and answer all the questions your visitors may have.

-Most importantly, you will position yourself as a reliable source of information and get your target audience to come back to your site continuously.
+Most importantly, you'll position yourself as a reliable source of information.
+Thereby getting your target audience to come back to your site continuously.

 To boost your site’s visibility, you need to optimize it for search engines.
 This means doing extensive keyword research to map your most relevant keywords, optimize your page elements (meta titles, meta descriptions, image alt tags, image titles, headlines, URLs, etc.) for them.

 You should optimize your site’s navigation, make sure your website architecture is logical, do some internal linking, boost your page load speed, and make your site responsive.